fossasia/eventyay-tickets/doc/features.rst

   pretalx allows you to copy any sent email to a draft, edit it, and send it again.
 - **Educate:** Speakers can upload files (such as presentations, or papers) along with their talks.

-Customization
+Customisation
 ~~~~~~~~~~~~~

 - **Comunicate:** Change the default mail templates to something that fits your event and says
   precisely what you want it to say.
-- **Colorize:** Change your event's primary color to fit your event, your design, or your organizer.
+- **Colorize:** Change your event's primary colour to fit your event, your design, or your organiser.
-- **Customize:** If changing the site's primary color is not adequate for you, you can also upload
+- **Customize:** If changing the site's primary colour is not adequate for you, you can also upload
   custom CSS files and change anything you want to fit with the look of your event.
 - **Link:** You can configure a separate domain for each of your events, in case you have event-
   specific domains, but want to keep all your events on the same instance.